dotnet/ef6/src/Microsoft.EntityFramework.SqlServer/readme.md

     </system.data>
 </configuration>
 ````
-If you use App.Config with a .NET 6 or later app, you must register the DbProviderFactory in code once:
+If you use App.Config with a .NET 6 or later app, you must remove the `<system.data>` section above and register the DbProviderFactory in code once:

 ````csharp
 DbProviderFactories.RegisterFactory(MicrosoftSqlProviderServices.ProviderInvariantName, Microsoft.Data.SqlClient.SqlClientFactory.Instance);